-"If this is illegal, how come they are selling it at the store?"
+"If it is illegal for me to have on my vehicle, how come they are selling it to me at the store?"
 This question is common in response to corrective action taken after inspecting an illegally equipped vehicle at the roadside.
-In some cases the question is asked in an attempt to deflect responsibility, and in others it is asked out of genuine good faith.
+In some cases the question is asked in an attempt to deflect responsibility, and in others it is asked simply because the driver trusted the retailer.

 About two thirds of a page was devoted to vehicle dress up items in the sale flyer of one of our local automotive businesses last week.
 A number of items shown are not legal to install or use on vehicles operated on B.C. highways.

 A visit to on-line retailers finds a wealth of items for sale intended for automotive use.
 Worse still, some of these items are products that conform to standards that have been modified so that they no longer conform or bear counterfeit approval markings.

 Section 222 of the Motor Vehicle Act is meant to provide some protection for the consumer.
 It says:

 A person must not sell, offer for sale, expose or display for sale or deliver over to a purchaser for use a motor vehicle, trailer or equipment for them that is not in accordance with this Act and the regulations.

 This legislation is very broad and is limited only by the phase "for use."
 As long as the vehicle or trailer is being sold for parts or rebuilding and the equipment items are meant to install on a vehicle not used on roads, it's legal to sell.